Home Chicago Car Accident Lawyer Chicago Drunk Driving Accident Lawyer

 Illinois’s dram shop law is liberal compared to other states, which may be to your advantage — regardless of whether the bar or restaurant knowingly served someone who was already intoxicated, they could be held liable if they sold the person alcohol.

 If you are hurt by a drunk driver in a car accident, you have two years to file a lawsuit.
 You could recover compensation for your injuries associated losses from the other driver’s insurance.
-But a lawsuit may help you recover more if your damages exceed the insurance policy limit.
+However, a lawsuit against the drink driver or their insurance may help you recover more if your damages exceed the insurance policy limit.

 If you wish to file a dram shop claim, you only have one year to do so — you could recover up to $95,000 in damages from a successful dram shop claim.